 Captario’s client is developing a biomarker-driven asset for refractory patients with a rare, orphan disease.
 There are no targeted therapies for this specific indication today, and given the size of the patient population, the overall opportunity for launching a pharmaceutical is modest.

-Our client has less confidence in their own launch window and this confidence has further deteriorated as the pandemic has progressed.
-The primary challenge facing our client is recruiting patients for their pivotal trial.
-Our client forecasted a monthly recruitment rate that would allow them to launch before this potential competitor, giving them a first mover advantage (e.g., greater market share).
+The client has less confidence in their own launch window and this confidence has further deteriorated as the pandemic progressed.
+The primary challenge facing the client is recruiting patients for their pivotal trial.
+The client forecasted a monthly recruitment rate that would allow them to launch before this potential competitor, giving them a first mover advantage (e.g., greater market share).
 However, as the pandemic progressed, the client observed actual recruitment rates well below their forecasted rates.
-Given that this uncertainty in market order of entry significantly decreases the risk-adjusted NPV of the asset, our client is naturally very concerned with proactively addressing this recruiting challenge.
+Given that this uncertainty in market order of entry significantly decreases the risk-adjusted NPV of the asset, the client is naturally very concerned with proactively addressing this recruiting challenge.

-Without knowing the impact of the pandemic on the competitor launch window, the key question we are trying to solve is: “what will the monthly recruitment rate need to be so that we are first to market?"
+Without knowing the impact of the pandemic on the competitor launch window, the key question Captario was tasked with was: “what will the monthly recruitment rate need to be so that we are first to market?"

-Working with our client, we then introduced a commercial sales forecast into this model.
-This is one the powerful features of Captario SUM: all clinical development assumptions, activities, and simulated outcomes directly and dynamically impact the commercial timing and opportunity for an asset.
+Working with the client, we then introduced a commercial sales forecast into the model.
+This is one the powerful features of Captario SUM®: all clinical development assumptions, activities, and simulated outcomes directly and dynamically impact the commercial timing and opportunity for an asset.

 As part of this commercial sales forecast, we similarly used an expression to reflect our client’s market share.
 The expression allowed for our client’s peak market share to significantly increase if it were to launch first versus second.
 This enabled us to directly observe the impact of recruitment rate on market share and consequently sales and NPV.

 Key Findings & Outcomes